soapboxsys/soapbox-site/_posts/2015-11-16-frontend-dev.markdown

 We put out a call for a developer that reads something like this:

     Soapbox Systems is a software development group started by two UVA and HC alums based in Washington DC.
-We are looking for a front-end developer with design skills or a designer with web-development skills to build and design a front-end for Ombuds.
+We are looking for a front-end developer with design skills or a designer with strong web development skills to build and design a front-end for Ombuds.

     If you or somebody you know is interested in working with a rag-tag group of miscreants producing copy-left technology literally intended to resist oppression and protect human rights email me at: nick@soapbox.systems